-If the service is performed by multiple providers, the maximum fee applies once per worker irrespective of how many providers and/or provider types performed the evaluation.
+If the FCE is performed by multiple providers, the maximum fee applies once per worker regardless of how many providers and/or provider types performed the evaluation.

-If the worker has multiple claims, the maximum fee applies once per worker irrespective of the number of claims a worker may have.
+If the worker has multiple claims, the maximum fee for the FCE applies once per worker regardless of the number of claims a worker may have.

-Note: Standard and Supplemental Functional Capacity Evaluations may be provided over multiple days.
+Standard and Supplemental Functional Capacity Evaluations may be provided over multiple days.
 If this occurs, the bill must span the dates of service to reflect the actual dates in which the evaluation was performed.
 For example, if the evaluation began on January 1st and was completed on January 3rd, the bill will reflect the "From Date of Service" as January 1st and the "To Date of Service" as January 3rd.

-Multiple Claims: Split Billing: Refer to the General Provider Billing Manual F248-100-000.
+Multiple Claims: Split Billing: Refer to the General Provider Billing Manual F245-432-000.

-Payment policy: Physical medicine CPT[®] codes billing guidance
+Payment policy: Physical medicine CPT® codes billing guidance